 The Canisteo Wind Farm is being developed by Invenergy's six-person New York development team located in central New York, with support from engineers, construction managers and other professionals at Invenergy's headquarters in Chicago, Illinois.
-Gordon Woodcock is the dedicated Project Developer for our Canisteo Wind Farm and is supported by Ryan Hicks, the team's Renewable Development Coordinator.
-Alan Maine, a Canisteo local and Invenergy's community rep for the project, runs and holds office hours for Invenergy's Canisteo office.
+Jon LaBarre is the dedicated Project Developer for our Canisteo Wind Farm and is supported by Katy Warner, the team's Administrative Assistant, Renewable Development.
+Alan Maine, a Canisteo local and Invenergy's community representative for the project, runs and holds office hours for Invenergy's Canisteo office.

 The Canisteo Wind Farm will create jobs and bring even more economic activity to Steuben County and the local communities that host it.
 We are proud to contribute to the economic growth of our host communities in Steuben County while solidifying our state and national energy independence.